 As the new year begins, many of us think about making changes to our lives to be healthier, which often includes weight loss goals.
 Have you been more active?
 Are you eating better and moving more, but finding progress on your weight loss goals to be frustrating?
-While sticking to your resolution to lose weight may be challenging, Advanced Laparoscopic Associates (ALA) has weight loss tips to make staying on track easier.
+Let’s drop the weight and not your resolutions by coming up with the right weight loss solution to fit your needs.
+Advanced Laparoscopic Associates (ALA) has weight loss tips to make staying on track easier.

 Set Realistic Expectations